QuestNetwork/qd-messages-ts/README.md

 [StationedInTheField](https://github.com/StationedInTheField)

 ## Please Donate
-This project is a lot of work and unfortunately we have to eat and pay rent, so we'd be thrilled if you could send us a small donation to:
+This project is a lot of work and unfortunately we have to eat and pay rent, so we'd be thrilled if you could send us your donations to:

 Bitcoin:
 `bc1qujrqa3s34r5h0exgmmcuf8ejhyydm8wwja4fmq`